PraveshKunwar/PraveshKunwar/README.md

 </div>

 ## About Me 🕵️
 Hi, my name is Pravesh Kunwar.
 I am a 17 year old software developer based in Michigan that loves to code, especially with Javascript.
 I was introduced to programming a couple years ago, and it has now become my passion.

+### Projects

 Here are some of my most notable projects:

 - ✨ Ultimatum - My discord bot written in Typescript.
 - ✨ Statistify - An all in one Spotify stats tracker.
 - ✨ Portfolio - My personal portfolio using Typescript and Framer Motion (coming soon!)
 - ✨ Socialistic - A project that allows you to access all social media accounts in one customizable link (coming soon!)

+### Languages

 Here are some of my most used languages and frameworks, etc:

 - ⭐ Typescript
 - ⭐ Javascript (Node.js, Express.js, EJS, React)
 - ⭐ CSS (frameworks: bootstrap, framer motion, bulma, scss, styled components)